omkeshri/cache/JSNotes.md

 > Starvation: At times, the task queue generates an excessive number of microtasks, causing tasks, like those in the Callback Queue, to be delayed or starved of execution.

+> `setTimeout` does not guarantee execution at the exact time specified.
+Once the timer expires in the Web API's environment, the callback is moved to the callback queue.
+However, the event loop will only push the callback onto the call stack after the stack is empty, meaning it has completed executing the current code.
+Therefore, if other tasks are still running, the callback execution may be delayed.

+> If we want something to be executed last in our code like a function, we can use `setTimeout with a delay of 0`.
+This schedules the task to be added to the callback queue, ensuring it will only be executed after the call stack is empty and all other synchronous code has run.
+This effectively pushes the task to the end of the execution order.

 ---

 ### JavaScript Runtime Environment